Olof Palme: Domestic policy

 Under Palme's premiership tenure, matters concerned with child care centers, social security, protection of the elderly, accident safety, and housing problems received special attention.
 Under Palme the public health system in Sweden became efficient, with the infant mortality rate standing at 12 per 1,000 live births.
 An ambitious redistributive programme was carried out, with special help provided to the disabled, immigrants, the low paid, single-parent families, and the old.
 The Swedish welfare state was significantly expanded from a position already one of the most far-reaching in the world during his time in office.
 As noted by Isabela Mares, during the first half of the Seventies "the level of benefits provided by every subsystem of the welfare state improved significantly."
 Various policy changes increased the basic old-age pension replacement rate from 42% of the average wage in 1969 to 57%, while a health care reform carried out in 1974 integrated all health services and increased the minimum replacement rate from 64% to 90% of earnings.
 In 1974, supplementary unemployment assistance was established, providing benefits to those workers ineligible for existing benefits.
 In 1971, eligibility for invalidity pensions was extended with greater opportunities for employees over the age of 60.
 In 1974, universal dental insurance was introduced, and former maternity benefits were replaced by a parental allowance.
 In 1974, housing allowances for families with children were raised and these allowances were extended to other low-income groups.
 Childcare centres were also expanded under Palme, and separate taxation of husband and wife introduced.
+Under Palme, over half of the Swedish economy was under state ownership, and the influence of the state had grown massively.
 Access to pensions for older workers in poor health was liberalised in 1970, and a disability pension was introduced for older unemployed workers in 1972.